CenterForSpatialResearch/gis_tutorials/23_Data_Types_and_311.md

   * Roadbed
   * HYDRO
   * hydropol
+  * state
-* Organize your layers so that you have the roads on top, then water for New York, then boroughs and the last the water for the country.
+* Organize your layers so that you have the roads on top, then water for New York, then boroughs, then the water for the country and the last the states.
 * Now, to add the CSV file we downloaded, click on the `Add Data` button on the top toolbar (the one with the `+` sign).
 * In the menu that comes up, look for your .csv (311 data) file and add it to your map.
 * Once you've added your data to the map you need to create points based on some of the fields in the data.
 Just to check, right-click on the 311_Service_Requests layer and choose `Open`, you should see the attribute table with the data.
 Notice that there are columns for `Latitude` and `Longitude` and towards the end two more for `X Coordinate (State Plane)` and `Y Coordinate (State Plane)`.
 We can use either one of these pairs to plot points on the map.
 The difference is the projection these coordinates use: the first one uses WGS 1984 and the second one uses the State Plane coordinate reference system.
 For the purposes of this tutorial we will use latitude and longitude, but note that either one is fine, as long as you specify the corresponding coordinate reference system when you are plotting the points (in the next step).
 Close the attribute table.